FlintVN/FlintESPJDK/README.md

 Provides a Java library that runs on FlintESPJVM to access ESP32 peripherals。

-zero means for starter and easy to use
+zero means for starter and easy to use.

+FlintESPJDK and FlintJDK provide java api for programing ESP32.
+The JVM in ESP32 will execute the compiled main.class.

 ```mermaid
 graph TD